willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 Learn more about capacitors and how they work in the [capacitors and capacitance](https://www.khanacademy.org/science/physics/circuits-topic/circuits-with-capacitors/v/capacitors-and-capacitance) section in Khan Academy Physics.

-Real capacitors come in lots of different shapes:
+Real capacitors come in lots of different shapes,

 ![](https://ka-perseus-images.s3.amazonaws.com/abaf98dabaf79e6d8b8a129f3d558ca2dd0d92b0.jpg){: .centered }